khaueviana/application-insights-csharp/README.md

 Configuration
 ------------

-Inform the Instrumentation Key in ApplicationInsights.config file and view _Layout.cshtml
+Inform the Instrumentation Key in ApplicationInsights.config file and view _Layout.cshtml.

 Testing the resources
 --------------------